openstack/swift/doc/source/deployment_guide.rst

 use                                 Entry point for paste.deploy for the account
                                     server.
-For most cases, this should be `egg:swift#account`. log_name            account-server  Label used when logging log_facility        LOG_LOCAL0      Syslog log facility log_level           INFO            Logging level
+For most cases, this should be `egg:swift#account`. set log_name        account-server  Label used when logging set log_facility    LOG_LOCAL0      Syslog log facility set log_level       INFO            Logging level
 ==================  ==============  ==========================================

 [account-replicator]